CPTS Fellowship Program

 Health Services Research

 Applicants for the CPTS Post-Doctoral Fellowship with PhD degrees are preferred.
-Applicants with other degrees (i.e. PharmD, MD, etc.) and significant research and/or clinical experience are encouraged to apply.
+Applicants with other degrees (i.e. PharmD, MD, etc.) and significant research experience are encouraged to apply.
+Applicants with minimal research experience interested in focused research training should consider applying for the CPTS PhD Program.
 Most fellows begin the program in July.
-The application deadline is February 15, however, applications will be accepted at any time by submitting the following documents to UMCPTSFellow@umich.edu.
+The application deadline is February 15, however, applications will be accepted at any time by submitting the following to Liza Roberts firstname.lastname@example.org.

 Questions?
 Please e-mail UMCPTSPhD@umich.edu